This is the multi-page printable view of this section. Click here to print.

 • Denied Images: A list if images which will always fail policy evaluation irrespective of any policies that are mapped to them.

-Add an Allowed or Denied Image to Bundle
+Add an Allowed or Denied Image to a Policy

 1. If you do not have any allowed or denied images in your policy, click Let’s add one! to add them.